CDCR’s first Day of Peace and Reconciliation in pictures

 Compiled by Don Chaddock, Inside CDCR editor Office of Public and Employee Communications

 Across California, 34 adult institutions and five community correctional facilities observed the first Day of Peace and Reconciliation during the last week of January.
 Nearly 7,400 inmates took part in the events offered by chaplains of all faiths.
-Read more about the event.
+Read another story about the event.

 California Correctional Center